 c) may include the PC5 QoS rule(s) to indicate the packet filters of the PC5 QoS flow(s);

+d) shall include the source end UE info set to the user info ID of the source 5G ProSe layer-3 end UE, if the UE acts as a 5G ProSe layer-3 UE-to-UE relay UE, the 5G ProSe direct link is between the 5G ProSe layer-3 UE-to-UE relay UE and the target 5G ProSe layer-3 end UE, and multiple source 5G ProSe layer-3 end UEs have established direct communication with the target 5G ProSe layer-3 end UE via the 5G ProSe layer-3 UE-to-UE relay UE using the same 5G ProSe direct link;

-d) may include the source end UE info set to the user info ID of the source 5G ProSe end UE, if the UE acts as a 5G ProSe UE-to-UE relay UE and the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE;
+da) may include the source end UE info set to the user info ID of the source 5G ProSe end UE, if the UE acts as a 5G ProSe UE-to-UE relay UE, the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE, and only one source 5G ProSe end UE has established direct communication with the target 5G ProSe end UE via the 5G ProSe UE-to-UE relay UE using the 5G ProSe direct link;

+e) shall include the target end UE info set to the user info ID of the target 5G ProSe layer-3 end UE, if the UE acts as a source 5G ProSe layer-3 end UE, the 5G ProSe direct link is between the source 5G ProSe layer-3 end UE and the 5G ProSe layer-3 UE-to-UE relay UE, and the source 5G ProSe layer-3 end UE has established direct communication with multiple target 5G ProSe layer-3 end UEs via the 5G ProSe layer-3 UE-to-UE relay UE using the same 5G ProSe direct link;

-e) may include the target end UE info set to the user info ID of the target 5G ProSe end UE, if:
+ea) may include the target end UE info set to the user info ID of the target 5G ProSe end UE, if:

-1) the UE acts as a source 5G ProSe end UE and the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE; or
+1) the UE acts as a source 5G ProSe end UE, the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE, and the source 5G ProSe end UE has established direct communication with only one target 5G ProSe end UE via the 5G ProSe UE-to-UE relay UE using the 5G ProSe direct link; or

 2) the UE acts as a 5G ProSe UE-to-UE relay UE and the 5G ProSe direct link is between the 5G ProSe UE-to-UE relay UE and the target 5G ProSe end UE; and

-f) may include the target end UE layer-2 ID set to the destination layer-2 ID of the target 5G ProSe End UE, if the UE acts as a source 5G ProSe end UE and the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE.
+f) may include the target end UE layer-2 ID set to the layer-2 ID of the target 5G ProSe end UE, if the UE acts as a source 5G ProSe end UE and the 5G ProSe direct link is between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE.

 If the 5G ProSe direct link modification procedure is to modify the PC5 QoS parameters for existing PC5 QoS flow(s) in the existing 5G ProSe direct link, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message, the initiating UE: